moyni77/ansible-docker-ucp/README.md

 - **L**ogstash, a data collection engine with pipelining capabilities.
 - **K**ibana, a front end to parse, filter and visualize logs

-The data flow in the stack is shown in Figure 30.
+The data flow in the stack is shown in Figure 29.

 ![ELK data flow][elkdataflow]
-**Figure 30.** ELK data flow
+**Figure 29.** ELK data flow

 ## Log Aggregation

 Each Docker Container Engine is configured to send its logs to a common aggregation point.
 Tools can then be used to process the logs, deploying filters, searches and dashboards.
-The logs from the containers on each worker node are captured using a logspout container running on the node and are then routed to logstash, running on ELK node.
-Figure 31 depicts the logical layout of the monitoring architecture.
+The logs from the containers on each worker node are captured using a `logspout` container running on the node and are then routed to `logstash`, running on ELK node.
+Figure 30 depicts the logical layout of the monitoring architecture.

 ![Monitoring architecture][devmonitoringarchitecture]
-**Figure 31.** Monitoring architecture
+**Figure 30.** Monitoring architecture